jinming-xiao/informix-iterator-function-multikey-index/README.md

   -------------------------------------------------------------------
   scan     t1     2          1         2          00:00.00   1

-without this feature, sequential scan is used select * from test where '66214' in zipcode
+without this feature, sequential scan is applied

+select * from test where '66214' in zipcode
 Estimated Cost: 2
 Estimated # of Rows Returned: 1